Microchipping and registration

 Dogs and cats must be microchipped by the time they are 12 weeks old.
 This includes animals to be sold or given away.

-It's an offence to sell or give a pet away that's not microchipped.
-If you're buying or have been given a companion animal, make sure it’s microchipped.
+It's an offence to sell or give a pet away that is not microchipped.
+If you are buying or have been given a companion animal, make sure it’s microchipped.
 It’s the seller’s responsibility to microchip the animal before it goes to its new home.

-If your pet isn’t microchipped, contact your local vet or our customer service team to book an appointment with a Ranger.
+If your pet isn’t microchipped, contact your local vet or Council Customer Services on 02 4993 4100 to book an appointment with a Ranger.